 Several options are available for those who want to take the MBTI instrument:

-- If you would like to take the Myers-Briggs® assessment, you can do so online at mbtionline.com.
+- Online: If you would like to take it now, go to mbtionline.com.

-The publisher of the MBTI® instrument, CPP, Inc., has developed this website to enable participants to verify their type preferences as they are answering questions.
+The publisher of the MBTI® instrument, CPP, Inc., has developed an online process where participants verify their type preferences while answering questions.
 Because of the interactive nature of the system, person-to-person feedback from a certified MBTI practitioner is not required.
-However, individuals who take the MBTI assessment can benefit greatly from having a follow-up discussion with an MBTI professional.
-This will help them gain a better understanding of their best-fit type and deeper insight into uses of their preferences.
+However, individuals who take the MBTI assessment in this way may want to have a follow-up discussion with an MBTI professional.
+This can help them gain a better understanding of their best-fit type, while providing them with greater insight into the meaning of their preferences.

 What to expect when you take the MBTI instrument: